 Alla Bayanova – Russian Edith Piaf

 At the end of 1918, when her father returned from the front, Bessarabia became part of Romania.
 The family moved from country to country.
 In 1921 they settled in France.
-Alla was sent to study in a private school at a Catholic monastery.
-In 1934 the family moved to Romania and settled in Bucharest.
+Alla was sent to study in a private school at a Catholic monastery and on Thursdays she also attended a gymnasium for children of Russian emigrants.

-She gave more than 500 concerts in various regions of Russia.
+In total, she gave more than 500 concerts in various regions of Russia.

 Alla had three husbands.

-Her second husband – Stefan Shendrya, Romanian lord, Cambridge graduate, philanthropist, was arrested in 1945 and spent five years in the camps.
+Her second husband Stefan Shendrya, Romanian lord, Cambridge graduate, philanthropist, was arrested in 1945 and spent five years in the camps.

 Kogan became her third husband.
 She married him in order to move from Romania to the Soviet Union.

 Alla didn’t have children and lived with adopted cats and dogs.